arschles/goprox/README.md

 faced once again with the problems listed in the previous section.

-Additionally, if you are writing a library yourself, or it's possible that someone might `import` your library, they themselves will run into problems importing and using _your_ package.
+Additionally, if you are writing a library yourself, or it's possible that someone might `import` your code in the future, they themselves will run into problems importing and using _your_ package.
 See [this thread](https://groups.google.com/forum/#!msg/golang-nuts/AnMr9NL6dtc/UnyUUKcMCAAJ) for more detail on why this is the case.